sebas-ib/polling-app/README.md

-# Real-Time Polling App _*Work in progress*_
+# Real-Time Polling App

 A full-stack web application that allows users to create and participate in real-time polls.
-Built with Next.js, TypeScript, Tailwind CSS, and Firebase, this app offers a seamless and responsive user experience.
+Built with Next.js, TypeScript, Tailwind CSS, and MongoDB, this app offers a seamless and responsive user experience.

-## Live Demo

-Try it out: _Live demo coming soon!_

 ## Features